Fostering Healthcare Innovation

 Since 2013, the UConn School of Nursing has fostered a strategic vision to infuse and promote innovative thinking patterns and behaviors throughout the culture of the school among the faculty, students, and staff.
 As a School of Nursing, we see the impetus to educate the next generation of nurses to identify and implement new ways of delivering care that meet the current and future demands of the nation.

 UConn School of Nursing is at the forefront of nursing education with a strategic plan underway to educate students on core innovation competencies across all degree programs.
 With a generous gift to fund the first Visiting Professorship in the United States for Innovation and New Knowledge in Nursing in 2018, UConn School of Nursing is well positioned to lead the future direction in nursing and complimentary healthcare disciplines of educating our students on how to successfully innovate in healthcare.
 With essential theory and application, we are confident our graduates will lead the future in transforming healthcare delivery.
 Beyond the classroom, we have extensive experiential opportunities for students, faculty, and staff to take their ideas and move them forward.
-Our faculty are Whether in the School of Nursing or the UConn University at large, the innovation and entrepreneurship ecosystem allows for one to take their idea and foster it as across the entrepreneurial growth stages.
+Whether in the School of Nursing or the UConn University at large, the innovation and entrepreneurship ecosystem allows for one to take their idea and foster it as across the entrepreneurial growth stages.
 In addition to incorporating innovation across the degree program curriculum, we are preparing for the launch of the first cohort of the Healthcare Innovation Certificate Program beginning in January 2020.
 We are currently accepting applications and welcome any inquiries.

 Faculty and Student Led Innovations